bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Custom Files
 -------------

-A *Custom Files* section is a section where a user can upload custom .JAR files and other files that can be necessary for correct module performance.
+A *Custom Files* section is a section where a user can upload custom .JAR files and other files that can be necessary for correct module work.

 Here you can find two tabs: **Custom Jars** and **Custom files**.
 Below you will find more information for each of these tabs.

 Custom Jars
 ~~~~~~~~~~~

-Under the «Custom Jars» tab the engine .JAR files can be uploaded that are necessary for module performance.
+Under the "Custom Jars" tab the engine .JAR files can be uploaded that are necessary for module performance.
 Click the "Upload Jar" button and select the .JAR file to upload from your computer.
 Click "Open" in the modal window and wait for a few seconds before the .JAR is uploaded.
 If it is uploaded successfully a success message appears above the file list and the uploaded .JAR is added to the list of jars.

 The following actions can be performed with the files in the list: